AdoptOpenJDK/openjdk-api-v3/README.md

 ## Who's using the AdoptOpenJDK API?

-There are various consumers of the AdoptOpenJDK API, from individuals to organisations.
+The AdoptOpenJDK API has served over 200 million downloads by a wide variety consumers, from individuals to organisations.

+Check the [Download Statistics Dashboard](https://dash.adoptopenjdk.net/) for the latest numbers.

-The following list highlights the key consumers and their use-cases:
+The following list highlights a small subset of consumers and their use-cases:

-- <https://adoptopenjdk.net/> - the API drives the release listings on the AdoptOpenJDK website allowing individuals to download the JDK distribution of their choice
+- [AdoptOpenJDK Website](https://adoptopenjdk.net/) - the API drives the release listings on the AdoptOpenJDK website allowing individuals to download the JDK distribution of their choice
 - [Gradle](https://docs.gradle.org/) - the Gradle project defaults to use the API for its [toolchains](https://docs.gradle.org/current/userguide/toolchains.html#sec:provisioning) feature
 - [Update Watcher for AdoptOpenJDK](https://github.com/tushev/aojdk-updatewatcher) - uses the API to automatically manage the JDK installations on an individual's machine